department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Patterns/update-prefilled-information/Help users to update prefilled information.md

 ![An informational alert with a bolded header saying "Any changes you make will also be reflected on your VA.gov profile."](https://github.com/user-attachments/assets/e4a0b49a-b136-4c7c-b5f1-f4a5fc7d0542)

 ### Success alert
-Inform users their change has been saved to the form and their VA.gov profile.
+Inform users their change has been saved to the form and their VA Profile.
 If the change was only saved to the form, the alert should read "We've made these changes to only this form."

 ![A success alert with the header "We've updated your mailing address" and the body text "We've made these changes to this form and your VA.gov profile."](https://github.com/user-attachments/assets/323786ec-62f3-4890-8441-4d8091b985b3)